ghc/ghc/docs/users_guide/ghci.rst

     more information).
 The second arguments is the line number (as referenced in compiler  messages) of the current prompt.

-.. ghci-cmd:: :set prompt-cont-function; <prompt-function>
+.. ghci-cmd:: :set prompt-cont-function; ⟨prompt-function⟩

    Sets the function to be used for the continuation prompt (used when using the :ghci-cmd:`:{` command) displaying in GHCi.